kullo/javautils/README.md

 =========

 javautils is a collection of helper classes for common tasks.
-It is made for Android but has explicitely no Android dependency.
-So the classes can be userd for every other Java project but the APIs might be similar to the ones used on Android.
+It is made for Android but has explicitly no Android dependency.
+So the classes can be used for every other Java project but the APIs might be similar to the ones used on Android.